kubevault/kubevault/docs/concepts/vault-server-crds/storage/raft.md

 # Raft

-In the Raft storage backend, vault data will be stored in provided file system path.
-Vault documentation for Consul storage backend can be found in [here](https://www.vaultproject.io/docs/configuration/storage/raft.html).
+In the `Raft` storage backend, vault data will be stored in provided file system path.
+Vault documentation for `Raft` storage backend can be found in [here](https://www.vaultproject.io/docs/configuration/storage/raft.html).

 ```yaml
 apiVersion: kubevault.com/v1alpha1